Power BI Map Visualizations: Mapping Common City Names

 In the Location configuration field, remove any existing data fields and add the new GEOGRAPHY Hierarchy data field instead.

-Attempt 5a Result: Mapping Using a Country, State/Province, and City Hierarchy (Country-level)
+Screenshot of Attempt 5a Result: Mapping Using a Country, State/Province, and City Hierarchy (Country-level) in Power BI.

-Attempt 5b Result: Mapping Using a Country, State/Province, and City Hierarchy (State/Province-level)
+Screenshot of Attempt 5b Result: Mapping Using a Country, State/Province, and City Hierarchy (State/Province-level) in Power BI.

-At the country-level, the map is rendered correctly with 16 locations in the United States and two locations in the United Kingdom.
+At the city-level, the Map is rendered correctly with 16 locations in the United States and two locations in the United Kingdom.
 No locations are identified in Canada.

-Attempt 5c Result: Mapping Using a Country, State/Province, and City Hierarchy (City-level)
+Screenshot of Attempt 5c Result: Mapping Using a Country, State/Province, and City Hierarchy (City-level) in Power BI.

 Summary